isabella232/Bitcamp-React/week2/script/livestream-script.md

 export default App
 ```

+But wait there's an issue, each child in a list needs a unique "key" attribute.
+This is because React uses the keys to figure out which one needs to be rerendered when one changes.
+If your don't have the keys then React will end up rerendering all of the JSX that was created from that particular instance of `.map`.
+So every single contact card would be rerendered if a single one gets updated.
+Needlessly rerendering a lot of JSX can be a big performance hit so let's avoid that.

-But wait there's an issue, each child in a list needs a unique "key" prop.
-Typically there will be a unique id associated with each piece of info in a database so we can easily use that as our id (it's also good to keep things consistent).
+Now, typically there will be a unique id associated with each piece of info in a database so we can easily use that as our id (it's also good to keep things consistent).

 ```jsx
 import React from "react"